natiiix/KokOS/README.md

 - **dev** - meant for development only, often contains unstable code which may seriously harm your device upon execution (please NEVER run this code on a physical machine regardless of the circumstances)

 ## Features
-- text mode screen output
+- simple text-mode shell interface
 - ~~standard keyboard input (using port polling)~~ (removed due to redundancy / obsolescence)
 - keyboard input using interrupts
 - simple memory management (malloc, free,..)